RudranshJaiswal01/currencyConverterWebsite/README.md

 ### Version 2.0.0 (Updated)

-- Added a **Switch Button** to quickly swap the 'From' and 'To' currency dropdown values.
+- Added a **Swap Button** to quickly swap the 'From' and 'To' currency dropdown values.
 - Enhanced user experience with minor improvements like:
   - Optimized the layout.
   - Improved the performance of fetching currency rates.